the-other-mariana/outgoing/README.md

 ![img](res/client-sidev1.png)

 *Note: as seen in terminal #1, the server is running on http://0.0.0.0:8080/ locally.
-In order to connect to a local server from another machine, we need to know the IP address of the server pc.
+In order to connect to a local server from another machine, we need to know the IP address of the server pc and both machines need to be connected to the same wifi network.
 To do that, type on a terminal:*

 ```
 $ sudo apt install net-tools